 Add some water to dry food.
 This makes it a lot easier for them to swallow and releases all the aromas of the ingredients in the biscuits.

 Add some wet food to their kibble.
-This will switch up the textures, and wet food is highly palatable and is often recommended for older dogs that are more prone to turn their nose up to food.
+This will switch up the textures, and wet food is highly palatable and is often recommended as a food for older dogs that are more prone to turn their nose up to food.

 Don’t panic too much.
 Dogs will eat when they are hungry, and they won’t starve if they don’t eat for a day.
 If they turn their nose up, take the food away and try again later.
 You could always take your dog for some exercise as that might improve their appetite.